Outdoor Dining Trends in 2026: A Comprehensive Overview

 Prevents the need for permanent construction

-Outdoor spaces that could evolve with the community proved far more successful than those locked into one design.
+Outdoor spaces that could evolve with the community proved far more successful than those fixed in a single design.

 A significant shift in 2025 was the focus on unified streetscapes.
 Instead of allowing restaurants to choose mismatched fencing or temporary barriers, many cities coordinated their outdoor dining programs around a single modular system.